yasmimcc/omniauth-ufs_auth/README.md

 ## Usage

-Add this plugin by adding it to `Gemfile.plugins`, e.g.:
+Add this plugin by adding it to `/opt/openproject/Gemfile.custom`, e.g.:

 ```ruby
 group :opf_plugins do